Why Does Air Hose Size Affect My Compressor Airflow?

 VMAC Air Innovated banner

 *Absolute pressure is the pressure relative to a perfect vacuum.
 Gauge pressure is relative to atmospheric pressure.
-Standard atmospheric pressure is 14.7 PSI so for a calculation such as this one, which requires absolute pressure, atmospheric pressure (14.7 psi) needs to be added to your gauge pressure.
+Standard atmospheric pressure is 14.7 PSI, so for a calculation such as this one, which requires absolute pressure, atmospheric pressure (14.7 psi) needs to be added to your gauge pressure.